cs360f14/JungleJamboree/README.md

 ##################################
 ```
 #### Testing Requirements
 For testing purposes please contribute a unit test in the corresponding unit test file.
+Unittests should be run before making a pull request with changes to a file.
 In the future, we plan on using [Travis](https://travis-ci.org/) for testing.
 If this does happen, we will also require that all tests pass before merging the pull request.

 #### Communication